wungjaelee/anime_recommendation_software/README.md

 ['Drama', 'Harem', 'Psychological', 'Romance'] ---> votes: 1 ['Comedy', 'School', 'Shounen', 'Sports'] ---> votes: 1

-(Figure): Here is one example of how voting works.
+Figure 2: Here is one example of how voting works.
 Given a user who watched animes (in anime id)